pwikapanel/illustrator-panel/New Version.md

 Instructions for releasing a new version of Svija Tools.

-**Test the following next time:**

-Unfortunately it is not possible to use the same signed version for Adobe Exchange and DMG distribution:
+It is not possible to use the same signed version for Adobe Exchange and DMG distribution:
-- the Adobe Exchange version does not have a custom icon
+- the PC & Adobe Exchange versions do not have a custom icon
 - the DMG version does have a custom icon

-This time we will try the signed version *with* the icon to see if it breaks or not (it broke).

-Otherwise, once the Exchange version has been created, redo the process with a custom icon.
+Otherwise, once the Exchange/PC version has been created, redo the process with a custom icon.

-**So far, it worked without icon and broke with icon.
-I'll try one more time to be sure**

-THIS TIME STARTED WITH BETA WITH NO CUSTOM ICON

 ---
 ### 1. New Master Version